Keeping the kids entertained at home isn’t always the easiest task and finding new ideas to motivate and engage them can require a degree in itself!

 Growing kids often get hungry between meals so fueling their bodies with healthy and tasty snacks is important to stimulate growth, their minds and keep hunger at bay.
 So how do you prepare for when you’re out and don’t have the pantry or fridge handy?

 Here are some quick, easy and nutritious snacks and lunch box ideas that are easy to pack and are sure to be a winner for the kids and even adults!
-Take them on the go with our Tupperware lunch boxes.
+Take them on the go with our Tupperware lunch boxes or check out our for-school range for more options.

 - Savoury muffins